baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 ## Effect of User Choices

 To gain insights into how different choices in the consent dialogs affect the tracking going on, we collected the app's network traffic, distinguishing between the initial run without any user input, and the runs after accepting and rejecting the dialog if present.
 We collected traffic for 330 apps after accepting and 28 apps after rejecting.
 The latter number might seem low but can be explained by the fact that most dialogs we found either did not contain a first-layer "reject" button at all or only had one with an ambiguous label and we only clicked ones with a clear label.
 We collected 185152 requests in the initial runs, 9342 requests in the accepted runs, and 323 requests in the rejected runs.
 Note that for the accepted and rejected runs, we only collected the traffic _after_ clicking the respective button.
-The initial traffic before any interaction was not recorded again in those runs.
+The initial traffic before any interaction was not recorded again in those runs to only capture the change in traffic after interaction.
 Given the low number of apps for which we were able to collect traffic after rejecting and the low number of corresponding requests, the results for those are most likely not representative.
 <!-- select count(1) from runs where run_type='accepted'; -->
 <!-- select count(1) from runs where run_type='rejected'; -->